juicedata/juicefs/docs/en/guide/gateway.md

 #### Use MySQL to publish events

-This notification destination supports two formats: `namespace` and `access`.
+The MySQL notification destination supports two formats: `namespace` and `access`.

 If you use the `namespace` format, the gateway synchronizes objects in the bucket to rows in the database table.
 Each row has two columns: